 Who: All current Hollins undergraduate students are eligible.
 There will be two (2) awards given: one for a first year/sophomore, and the second for a junior/senior.

-How: Choose a research project (paper; podcast; website; etc.) that you completed for a Hollins course or independent study during the three previous semesters, and J-Terms (J-Term 2015; Fall 2014; Spring 2014; J-Term 2014; Fall 2013).
+How: Choose a research project (paper; podcast; website; etc.) that you completed for a Hollins course or independent study during the three previous semesters, and J-Terms (J-Term 2016; Fall 2015; Spring 2015; J-Term 2015; Fall 2014).
 You will need to have a faculty member (your class instructor; if the class instructor is unavailable, an advisor would be acceptable) agree to sponsor you for the award.
 As part of the application, you must write a 250-500 word essay explaining your project and the research you completed.

 Why should I apply?: Because this is an awesome opportunity to show off your great work, and get rewarded for all the time you spent researching!
 As if that wasn't enough, each winner will also receive:

-First Year/Sophomore 2014 winner Abigail Cease's article is in the top 10 most popular articles in the Asian Art and Architecture section of the Digital Commons Network.
+First Year/Sophomore 2014 winner Abigail Sease's article is in the top 10 most popular articles in the Asian Art and Architecture section of the Digital Commons Network.

 Junior/Senior 2014 winner Catherine Hensly's article also won the Virginia Social Science Association's Best 2014 Undergraduate Paper Award.